Indhuupriya/ecommerce/README.md

 -   `cp .env.example .env `
 -   Create database and modify .env with your DB name and Pusher credentials and Boardcasts.
 -   `php artisan migrate`
--   `php artisan key:generate`
--   `npm install && npm run dev`
 -   `php artisan storage:link`
 -   `php artisan serve`
--    Register the user to login and start with the chat

 ## Contributing